United 2026 FIFA World Cup bid: Other government officials

 Toronto city councilors Mark Grimes and Cesar Palacio supported the bid, as well as Mayor John Tory.
 Montreal Mayor Valérie Plante also supported it.

 On March 13, 2018, Canadian Minister of Sport Kirsty Duncan announced in Ottawa that the Canadian federal government officially threw its support behind the North American bid for the 2026 World Cup, with the promise of up to $5 million in immediate help should the unified bid win.

 U.S. President Donald Trump, Canadian Prime Minister Justin Trudeau, and Mexican President Enrique Peña Nieto all supported the bid for the World Cup.
+Trump designated Jared Kushner, at the time head of the Office of American Innovation and senior advisor to the president, as point man for the White House.

 Marketing

-The bid is branded "United 2026", the logo of the bid is a ball with the number 26 representing the year "2026" with the colors of the flags of Canada, Mexico, and the United States and the slogans are: "United As One" ("Unidos Como Uno", "Unis Comme Un"). and "Football For All" ("Fútbol Para Todos", "Football Pour Tous").
+The bid was branded "United 2026", the logo of the bid is a ball with the number 26 representing the year "2026" with the colors of the flags of Canada, Mexico, and the United States and the slogans were: "United As One" ("Unidos Como Uno", "Unis Comme Un"). and "Football For All" ("Fútbol Para Todos", "Football Pour Tous").